-We have entered into an employment agreement with each of our named executive officers, including the renewal of such employment agreements in 2017 for the Chief Executive Officer and three other named executive officers.
+We have entered into an employment agreement with each of our named executive officers.
 These agreements result from an often extensive negotiation process with the executive, in which the Compensation Committee often participates directly.
 The Compensation Committee ultimately approves all material terms of employment agreements with our named executive officers.
 The employment agreements generally set forth information regarding base salary, cash performance awards, equity incentive awards, severance benefits and change-in-control vesting, as well as other employee benefits.
 For a further discussion of the employment agreements of our named executive officers, see "Named Executive Officer Employment Agreements & Other Compensation Information" beginning on page 47.